-"Sure," exclaimed Tommy, "such a life as that must have been miserable and dreadful indeed."
-"Why so?" said Mr Barlow.
-Tommy .- Because, being always in danger of being devoured by wild beasts, those men must have been always unhappy.
-Mr B .- And yet they never were devoured.
-T. -No, sir; because they made weapons to defend themselves.
-Mr B.-Perhaps, then, a person is not unhappy merely because he is exposed to danger, for he may escape from it, but because he does not know how to defend himself.
-T .-- I do not exactly understand you, sir.
-Mr B .--- I will give you an instance.
-Were you not very unhappy when the snake coiled itself round your leg, because you imagined it would bite you?
-T .-- Yes, sir.
-Mr B. -But Harry was not unhappy.
-T.-That is very true, sir.
-Mr B .- And yet he was in more danger of being bitten than yourself, because he took hold of it.
-T .-- Indeed he did.
-Mr B .-- But he knew that by boldly seizing it, and flinging it away, he was in very little danger; had you, therefore, known the same, you probably would neither have feared so much nor have been so unhappy as you were.
-T.-Indeed, sir, that is true; and, were such an accident to happen again, I think I should have courage enough to do the same.
-Mr B.-Should you then be as unhappy now as you were the first time?
-T.-By no means, because I have a great deal more courage.
-Mr B.-Why, then, persons that have courage are not so unhappy as those that are cowardly when they are exposed to danger.
-T. -Certainly not, sir.
-Mr B.-And that must be equally true in every kind of danger.
-T .-- Indeed, it must; for I have sometimes heard my mother shriek out when she was passing in a coach through a small stream of water, while my father only laughed at her.
-Mr B.-Why, then, if she had possessed as much courage, perhaps she would have laughed too.
-T.-Indeed, I believe she might; for I have sometimes seen her laugh at herself, when it was over, for being so cowardly.
-Mr B.-Why, then, it is possible that when these men found they were so well able to defend themselves against the bears, they might no longer be afraid of them; and, not being afraid, they would not be unhappy.
-T. -Indeed, I believe so.
-Mr B.-Let us now continue.
+"Surely," exclaimed Tommy, "such a life as that must have been miserable and dreadful indeed."- "Why so?" said Mr. Barlow.-Tommy.
+Because, being always in danger of being devoured by wild beasts, those men must have been always unhappy.-Mr. B. And yet they never were devoured.-T. No, sir; because they made weapons to defend themselves.-Mr. B. Perhaps, then, a person is not unhappy merely because he is exposed to danger, for he may escape from it, but because he does not know how to defend himself.-T. I do not exactly understand you, sir.-Mr. B. I will give you an instance.
+Were you not very unhappy when the snake coiled itself round your leg, because you imagined it would bite you?-T. Yes, sir.-Mr. B. But Harry was not unhappy.-T. That is very true, sir. - Mr. B. And yet he was more in danger of being bitten than yourself, because he took hold of it. - T. Indeed he did. -Mr. B. But he knew that by boldly seizing it, and flinging it away, he was in very little danger; had you, therefore, known the same, you probably would neither have feared so much, nor have been so unhappy as you were. - T. Indeed, sir, that is true; and were such an accident to happen again, I think I should have courage enough to do the same. -Mr. B. Should you, then, be as unhappy now as you were the first time? - T. By no means; because I have a great deal more courage. - Mr. B. Why, then, persons that have courage are not so unhappy as those that are cowardly, when they are exposed to danger? -T. Certainly not, sir. -Mr. B. And that must be equally true in every kind of danger? - T. Indeed it must; for I have sometimes heard my mother shriek out when she was passing in a coach through a small stream of water, while my father only laughed at her. - Mr. B. Why, then, if she had possessed as much courage, perhaps she would have laughed too. -T. Indeed, I believe she might; for I have sometimes seen her laugh at herself when it was over, for being so cowardly.-Mr. B. Why, then, it is possible that when these men found they were so well able to defend themselves against the bears, they might no longer be afraid of them; and not being afraid, they would not be unhappy. - T. Indeed, I believe so. - Mr. B. Let us now continue.